The BioFiles - Bill Hubick

 Similar species

-The typical Stereum pore-less undersurface, will separate it from similar looking polypores such as Turkey Tails (Trametes), and thin fruiting bodies growing shelf like will separate it from most other crusts.
-The distinguishing features of Stereum lobatum is the combination of the yellow undersurface bruising, narrow base attachment, and the felted hairs.
-To see the felted hairs, you may need a hand lens.
+The typical Stereum pore-less undersurface, will separate it from similar looking polypores such as Trametes (turkey tails), and thin fruiting bodies growing shelf like will separate it from most other crusts.
+The distinguishing features of S. lobatum is the combination of the yellow undersurface bruising, narrow base attachment, and the felted hairs.
+To see the felted hairs, a hand lens may be needed.
 A common way to examine the hairs is to fold a specimen in half, with the undersurface touching and splitting the hairy upper surface, and then examining the split section hairs to see if they stand up straight or are felted (as they are with S. lobatum).

-Stereum subtomentosum is also a yellowing species, but the hairs are straight (fold and use hand lens), and the base has a usually broader attachment then S. lobatum.[1]
+Stereum subtomentosum is also a yellowing species, but the hairs are straight (as seen when folded and magnified with a hand lens), and the base has a usually broader attachment then S. lobatum.[2]

 Stereum fasciatum looks similar but does not stain yellow.[2]